 Aston Martins tend to be luxury car choices for many famous people.
 Well-known members of the Aston club include football legend David Beckham, director Steven Spielberg, and actress Halle Berry (who just so happened to star in a Bond movie, too!).

 The Aston Martin logo is an interesting one.
-Its wings may be subject to scrutiny – some may assume the logo is based on a bird – but it’s actually modelled after a scarab beetle.
+Its wings may be subject to scrutiny – some may assume the logo is based on a bird – but it’s actually modeled after a scarab beetle.
 This ties in with Egyptian legend, which was hugely popular during the 1930s.
 Specifically, the scarab beetle ties in with Ra, God of the Sun.

 While Aston Martin had some motor racing success, they never ‘broke’ Formula One.
 Their cars were – bizarrely – not good enough for regular grand prix meetings!